ErpNetDocs/info/information/why-we-explain-erp.md

 - how success is implied,
 - how complexity is hidden.

-ERP.net is presented through explanation:
+@@name is presented through explanation:
 - why certain outcomes are possible,
 - how the system supports them structurally,
 - what is enforced rather than assumed.